Kiseki (Koda Kumi song)

-"Kiseki" (奇跡 / Miracle) is Japanese soloist Kumi Koda's thirteenth domestic single.
-It reached No. 7 on Oricon and stayed on the charts for ten weeks.
+"Kiseki" (奇跡 / Miracle) is the thirteenth domestic single by Japanese singer-songwriter Koda Kumi.
+It was released on September 8, 2004, as the third single from her fourth studio album Secret (2005).
+The song reached No. 7 on Oricon and stayed on the charts for ten weeks.

 Information

-Kiseki is Japanese singer-songwriter Kumi Koda's thirteenth single.
-It peaked in the top ten on Oricon, coming in at No. 7, and remained on the charts for ten weeks.

-The single became Kumi's second single to be released in both CD and CD+DVD formats, her first being Love & Honey.
-The CD only version was of limited release, while the CD+DVD edition can still be found by various vendors.
+"Kiseki" peaked in the top ten on Oricon, coming in at No. 7, and remained on the charts for ten weeks.
+The single became Koda's second single to be released in both CD and CD+DVD formats, her first being Love & Honey.
+The CD only version was of limited release, while the CD+DVD edition received a wider release through various retailers.

-Kumi helped write the lyrics to both Kiseki and life.
-Love Holic became the first song the artist wrote the full lyrics to, not collaborating with another lyricist.
+Koda helped write the lyrics to both "Kiseki" and "life".
+"Love Holic" became the first song for which Koda herself wrote the full lyrics, not collaborating with another lyricist.
 The title track was a power ballad, with the accompanying b-sides being upbeat pop songs.

 Promotional advertisements

-Kiseki was the theme of NHK's television program J-League (Jリーグ / J-RIIGU).
+"Kiseki" was used as the theme of NHK's television program J-League (Jリーグ / J-RIIGU).

-Love Holic (stylized as LOVE HOLIC) was the ending theme of TBS' television program World Crunchy☆Value (世界バリバリ☆バリュー / Sekai Bari Bari☆BARYUU).
+"Love Holic" (stylized as "LOVE HOLIC") was the ending theme of TBS' television program World Crunchy☆Value (世界バリバリ☆バリュー / Sekai Bari Bari☆BARYUU).